Use a certified quilt appraiser to determine Fair Market Value

-You probably noticed that no where in this list
+You probably noticed that no where in this list is sentimental value.

 An appraiser can't put a value on sentiment, only you can.
 After taking all of the above into consideration, you may find that the appraised value does not equal your sentimental value.
 It does happen.
 Then the decision is yours as to whether or not to sell.
 (I have several quilts appliqued by my mom who passed away last year.
 Their sentimental value is more than any appraised value would ever be.)